d-killen/pinterest-data-pipeline692/README.md

 ## Installation Instructions

-1. Download the Multinational Retail Data Centralisation project directory
+1. Download the project directory
-1. Create the necessary PostgreSQL database named sales_data
+1. Create the necessary infrastructure on AWS and update the scripts accordingly:
+    - EC2 Instance
+    - S3 Bucket
+    - MSK Connector
+    - Kinesis Streams
+    - APIs
+1. Upload both notebooks to Databricks
-1. Create a local YAML file named db_creds.yaml and locate it in the project directory and within it enter the following data:
+1. Create and store the required .pem file in the lcoal project directory

-        RDS_HOST: <host address of the data stored in the RDS database>
-        RDS_PASSWORD: <password to the data stored in the RDS database>
-        RDS_USER: <username to the data stored in the RDS database>
-        RDS_DATABASE: <name of the RDS database>
-        RDS_PORT: <port to the data stored in the RDS database>

-        SD_HOST: <your sales_data host>
-        SD_PASSWORD: <password to your sales_data database>
-        SD_USER: <username for your sales_data database>
-        SD_DATABASE: <name of your sales_data database>
-        SD_PORT: <port to your sales_data database>

 ## Usage Instructions

-Once installed, run the milestones.py file

-NOTE: Running the milestones.py file twice will produce an error without first removing all tables from your sales_data database
+1. Via the EC2 instance start the API
+1. Run the emulation scripts
+1. Run the processing notebooks

 ## Project File Structure

 - Project Directory
     - README.md
+    - user_posting_emulation.py
-    - milestones.py
+    - user_posting_emulation_streaming.py
-    - data_extraction.py
+    - 0a25072a5e0f_dag.py
-    - data_cleaning.py
+    - batch_processing_notebook.ipynb
-    - database_utils.py
+    - stream_processing_notebook.ipynb

 ## License Information

-Multinational Retail Data Centralisation
+pinterest-data-pipeline692
 Copyright (C) 2023 Daniel Killen

 This program is free software; you can redistribute it and/or modify